TandsPM/quizBusters/THEPLAN.md

 * Group members: Tandra Malm @tmalm_ , Robin Fleur @saintsappho
 * Chosen Project: Quiz App
-* What your team is working on today: backend database integration and login cookie functionality.
+* What your team is working on today: implementing quiz submission, grading and view results, and making css lovely site wide
-* What was a struggle yesterday: running into the wall, and getting stuck in unhelpful mental states.
+* What was a struggle yesterday: loops and queries with shifting data, nav bar organization and sitwide styling
-* Est Project Completion: 45 %
+* Est Project Completion: 75% (of what we can get to)

 # THE GOAL: